 “I think it’s a good place for certain bands to come play,” Roberts said.
 “I don’t think there’s venues for certain genres that people want to see.
 But there’s people coming to shows here — as long as people are coming out I think that it’s worth doing.”

 House shows have a significantly different feel than concerts put on by other music venues.
 They’re on a much smaller and more intimate scale — a band plays on a stage set up in the living room of someone’s home.
-The people who populate these shows usually hear about through word of mouth, and are there primarily to support underground artists.
+The people who populate these shows usually hear about them through word of mouth, and are there primarily to support underground artists.

 For many house venues, there’s no real business model or commercial interest.
 Roberts and his housemates pay the rent just to live at Magnolia — they aren’t concerned with making a profit from their shows.
 Because money is not a factor in Magnolia House’s production, Roberts and the other residents book whatever acts they want to see perform — something he believes wouldn’t be possible anywhere else.

 “I’ve thought about possibly booking shows for a venue in my life professionally,” Roberts said.
 “I know that’s something you can do and I’ve kind of acquired the skills to do that through booking here, but I don’t know if that would be very fun.
 It’s fun to just put on shows that I want to see and that I think people who come here will want to see.”

 One aspect of the small music venue is its accessibility for musicians trying to launch their careers.
 It can be difficult to find places to play during a band’s early stages, but small venues often allow new acts an opportunity to perform even if they’re not well established in town.